First-Time Buyer Mortgages

 How much deposit do I need as a first-time buyer in the UK?

-UK lenders typically offer 4–4.5× your gross annual income, so a £55,000 salary borrows around £247,500.
-Specialist first-time buyer products such as Nationwide's Helping Hand stretch to 5.5× income for eligible applicants.
-Affordability also depends on credit commitments, dependants and outgoings — Elena models all of this in real time.
+UK lenders typically lend 4–4.5× gross annual income, so a £55,000 salary borrows around £247,500.
+Specialist FTB products (Nationwide Helping Hand, Halifax Boosted, April Mortgages) stretch to 5.5–6× income for eligible applicants, taking the same salary to £302,500–£330,000.
+Affordability also depends on credit commitments, dependants and outgoings.

-What government schemes help first-time buyers?
+What government schemes help first-time buyers in the UK?

-The main UK schemes in 2026 are: Shared Ownership (buy 25–75% and rent the rest), First Homes (30–50% discount for local first-time buyers), the Mortgage Guarantee Scheme (5% deposit at 95% LTV) and the Lifetime ISA (25% government bonus on savings up to £4,000/year).
-Eligibility varies by region and income.
+The main 2026 schemes are: Shared Ownership (buy 25–75%, rent the rest), First Homes (30–50% new-build discount for local FTBs), the Mortgage Guarantee Scheme (5% deposit, 95% LTV, extended to 2027), and the Lifetime ISA (25% government bonus on up to £4,000/year of savings, max £1,000/year).
+Eligibility and price caps vary by region.

 How long does a first-time buyer mortgage take?